hangbale/photography-blog/README.md

      "author": "author name",
      "children": [
        {
-         title: "a dog image",
+         "title": "a dog image",
-         description: "description of this image",
+         "description": "description of this image",
-         url: "a image url"
+         "url": "a image url"
        },
        {
-         title: "a image collection,",
+         "title": "a image collection,",
-         description: "description of this collection",
+         "description": "description of this collection",
-         url: "a thumbnail of this collection",
+         "url": "a thumbnail of this collection",
-         children: [ // a collection must have children field {
+         "children": [ // a collection must have children field {
-             url: "a image url"
+             "url": "a image url"
            }
          ]
        }